trento-project/wanda/guides/specification.md

 We get several benefits from this approach:

-- Humans can formalize best practices with no space for ambiguity;
+- Users can formalize best practices with no space for ambiguity;
 - Machines can assert systems' state, automatically, with no space for ambiguity;
 - The development of new best practices gets streamlined through a common definition that allows to firestart shared efforts.